Serving on the

 - Military spouses face a 21% unemployment rate— five times higher than the national average.

-- U.S. military spouses often end up settling for positions that demand less and pay around 25% less than they are qualified to earn
+- These spouses often end up settling for positions that demand less and pay around 25% less than they are qualified to earn.

-- We sponsor research and fund local and national nonprofit organizations for military families through our work with The Elizabeth Dole Foundation, American Gold Star Mothers and Veterans Spouse Network.
+- We support military spouses, families, and caregivers in partnership with organizations such as The Elizabeth Dole Foundation, American Gold Star Mothers, and the Veterans Spouse Network.